 We seek to attract talented students to all our programs, particularly the Ph.D. and D.O./Ph.D. programs.
 Successful applicants will work in modern, well-equipped laboratories with highly committed, enthusiastic faculty exploring current research topics in the biomedical sciences.
 Our multidisciplinary, interdepartmental doctoral program provides a core curriculum in Cell and Molecular Biology offered through the combined efforts of the faculty in the Department of Cell Biology and the Department of Molecular Biology.
 We seek to develop well-trained, enthusiastic research scientists who are equipped to address critical deficits in our current knowledge in the biomedical sciences.
 The successful applicant to our Ph.D. program can expect to receive a stipend of at least $28,455 per year, tuition remission and paid health insurance.
 Housing is available in the immediate vicinity of the campus.

 The graduate faculty on the Stratford campus take great pride in their graduate programs.
 I invite you to explore our website to get to know more about our programs and the research interests of our faculty.
-If you are a prospective student and have questions regarding our degree programs, applications or admission procedures, please contact me or one of the faculty or administration directly.
-If you want to find out more about student life, contact one of our students.
+If you are a prospective student and have questions regarding our degree programs, applications or admission procedures, please contact me or one of the administration directly.
+We look forward to helping you with your career goals.

 Carl E. Hock, Ph.D.